xavierchia/xavierchia.github.io/_posts/2020-12-15-whattotweet.md

   }
 ```

 When you're logged in as read-only account, visit [https://airtable.com/api](https://airtable.com/api), and then click on the corresponding Airtable, you'll see lots of boilerplate code that you can use for different use-cases.
-In my case, I only needed to copy the table identifer from this page, which is shown, for example, in the Environment section.
+In my case, I only needed to copy the table identifier from this page, which is shown, for example, in the Environment section.
 (The string that starts with "app".)

 Moreover, you need your API key which you can generate by following the steps [here](https://support.airtable.com/hc/en-us/articles/219046777).
 (Again, make sure to use the API key of your read-only user, not of your main account.)

-Once you've succesfully loaded the data, it's stored in JSON object and you can do with it whatever you want.
+Once we've successfully loaded the data, it's stored in a JSON object and you can do with it whatever you want.
 For What to Tweet, I wrote a function that picks a random element from a list.

 ```jsx
 get_random = function (list) {